Exabyte-io/documentation/docs/materials/creating-structures.md

 1. Basics of creating structures:
     - Ideal crystal - bravais lattices supported, basis options
     - Supercells - how to create
 2. Upcoming Capabilities: surfaces, interfaces, slabs, interstitials
 3. Future Capabilities (longer-term): polymers

 ### Ideal crystal - bravais lattices supported, basis options

-To create your first structure click on the 3 small parallel lines in the upper left of the page to make a sidebar menu appear.
+To create your first structure you need to [open sidebar](/getting-started/ui-overview/#project-navigation-left-sidebar).

 In the sidebar menu, move your mouse over "Create Job" (this should highlight the entire `Create Job` box), and click anywhere in the `Create Job`, or the document icon with the +.

 This brings up a new page with a default silicon atomic structure.
 The 3 dimension model on the lower right is interactive and can be manipulated by clicking and dragging with your mouse to rotate the structure.
 You can also zoom in and out if you have a trackball on your mouse.

+If you would like to work with something other than Silicon, please follow the directions on the upload-and-import.md webpage and return to this webpage.

 If you move your mouse to the box containing `angstrom, FCC` the `>` inside that box will turn to `<`.
 If you click anywhere inside that box an overlay will pop up on your screen.
 The overlay will allow you to set the parameters of the crystal structure.
-(Crystal structure reference: https://en.wikipedia.org/wiki/Bravais_lattice.)
+(Crystal structure reference [[1](#links)])

 It is possible to manually set all lattice constants and angles between the lattice vectors.
 Alternately, to choose a default crystal cell other than Face-Centered Cubic, click on the `Face-centered Cubic` line below the `Lattice type` heading and a selection box with the 14 possible crystal cells will appear.
 You can select an alternate crystal lattice by clicking on a different cell type and the displayed angles and lattice constants will automatically change.
 When you select a new crystal lattice click the "Update Lattice" button.
 The overlay will disappear and the 3D visual representation of the structure will change to reflect the new lattice type.

-The default representation of the atomic cooridates is in direct corrdinates (also commonly called fractional coordinates https://en.wikipedia.org/wiki/Fractional_coordinates).
+The default representation of the atomic cooridates is in direct corrdinates (also commonly called fractional coordinates [[2](#links)]).
 If you would like to work with the actual cartesian coordinates.

 ### Supercells - how to create